aimeos/map/README.md

 ### count()

-Counts the number of elements in the map.
+Counts the total number of elements in the map.

 ```php
 public function count() : int